krunch3r76/gompress/README.md

 - a golem requestor installation with yagna client running and app-key exported etc
 - python 3.8-3.9

-tested on linux, windows, and mac os
+tested on linux, windows 10, and mac os

 ## VIDEO DEMO